 How to Handle School Pushback When Withdrawing to Homeschool in New Brunswick

 When you tell a New Brunswick school you're withdrawing your child to homeschool, the principal's first response is almost never "here's how we can help with the transition."
 It's more likely to be a demand for an exit interview, a request for your curriculum plan, or a claim that the withdrawal is "pending approval" from the district office.
-None of these demands have legal backing under the Education Act.
-But if you don't know that, they work — they delay, intimidate, and make you second-guess a decision that's entirely within your legal rights.
+None of these school-level demands gives the principal approval authority under the Education Act.
+The Ministerial exemption process still involves district routing and acknowledgment, but school-level demands can delay, intimidate, and make you second-guess a decision that's within your legal rights.

 Here's how to handle every common pushback scenario in New Brunswick, what the law actually requires, and where the line is between legitimate process and administrative overreach.